KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 - [`ujust`](../Installing_and_Managing_Software/ujust.md): Execute custom commands based on recipes.
 - [yafti (Bazzite Portal)](https://github.com/ublue-os/yafti/): First-boot utility for installing additional software.

-## Can I use this desktop environment or that standalone window manager?

-Make your own [custom image based off Bazzite](https://universal-blue.discourse.group/docs?topic=43) with the DE and WM change that you want.

 ## Is Secure Boot supported?